CIF WBGT & Heat Rules for California Schools Explained

 This portable wet bulb globe temperature device offers quick readings, making it an easy option for athletic trainers and coaches overseeing outdoor activities.

-However, it often displays inconsistent and inaccurate readings and requires a lot of manual adjustments.
+However, it often displays inconsistent and inaccurate readings and requires a lot of manual adjustments compared to professional weather stations.

 ProsCons